 Muskegon River Steelhead - Water levels are up and Steelhead fishing is prime!
 Over the past few days, we received some much needed rain to bump up water levels.
 Levels and water temperatures have been prime to get steelhead on the move.
 Tuesday and Wednesday, the wind and the rain made fishing challenging but our anglers landed a fair amount of both skipper steelhead and adult fish.
 From Pine St. to lower bridge in Newaygo, there seems to be an even number of steelhead, no major groups of fish, just scattered throughout the system.
 Michigan Steelhead Reports

-has been our technique of choice for covering water.
+Floats and spawn has been our technique of choice for covering water.
 Fly fishing has also been great, keeping up with bait fishing numbers.
 Citris clown eggs and golden/egg nuke eggs have been fishing well.
 TroutBeads have also been excellent while fishing behind the salmon.
 (Yes.
 There have been a very good amount of fresh - clean looking salmon around Thornapple and Newaygo.)
 Steelhead have also been close by, Cabin hole, Aquarium run, and the Tire Hole, have all been holding Steelhead around the Thornapple launch, High rollaway area has also been good in the deep gravel areas and in the riffle.
 Trout have also been active behind the salmon.

 Michigan Steelhead Flies